 September International Coastal Cleanup

-Extended Horizons is proud to host an International Coastal Cleanup Event each year with an underwater reef cleanup dive.
+Extended Horizons is proud to host an International Coastal Cleanup Event each year with an underwater Maui scuba dive cleanup.
 Always on the third Saturday of September, this yearʻs event is Sept.
 21, 2019 where we will be offering a boat cleanup in tandem with a shore-based cleanup where divers can earn their Dive Against Debris Conservation Specialty certification!
-Make your reservation online here!
+Make your Maui scuba cleanup reservation online here!

-If youʻre not going to be on Maui to join us, there are tons of events you can participate in.
+If youʻre not going to be in Maui to join us, there are tons of ocean events you can participate in.
 Find out more at: oceanconservancy.org

 - Coastal Cleanup – Boat

 - Coastal Cleanup – Shore

 The first Earth Day was celebrated on April 22, 1970, and is now a global event each year, with more than 1 billion people in 192 countries taking part in what is the largest civic-focused day of action in the world.